-After the submission of your registration, you’ll receive an email confirmation and all you have to do next is wait for the approval.
-In approximately three months after you submitted your application, it will be reviewed by an attorney who will determine whether or not your application meets all of the legal requirements necessary for the trademark approval.
+After the submission of your registration, you’ll receive an email confirmation.
+Approximately three months after you submitted your application, it will be reviewed by an attorney who will determine whether or not your application meets all of the legal requirements necessary for trademark approval.

-It is important to monitor your application’s progress every 3-4 months and you can do so through the Trademark Status & Document Retrieval (TSDR).
+It is important to monitor your application’s progress every 3-4 months.
+You can do so through the Trademark Status & Document Retrieval (TSDR).

 Regardless of what form of application you choose, you must include the following information:

-There are companies that can help you establish a “trademark watch” to ensure no other party tries to use your company’s mark.
-You can also hire an attorney to watch for a trademark infringement, so that you can be advised and counselled on how to proceed properly to obtain the protection you need.
+There are companies that can help you establish a “trademark watch” to ensure that no other party tries to use your company’s mark.
+You can also hire an attorney to watch for a trademark infringement so that you can be advised and counseled on how to proceed properly to obtain the protection you need.

 Speaking of hiring an attorney, many people decide to hire one to help them with the entire copyright and trademark process.
-However, not only is it not required to have one, but it is also not necessary, since you can do absolutely everything on your own—not to mention that an attorney can be quite expensive.
+However, not only is it not required to have one, but it is also not necessary since you can do absolutely everything on your own.

 Furthermore, a private trademark attorney can advise you on how to enforce your trademark rights in case of trademark infringement and what to do if someone claims you are infringing on their company’s mark.

-Nestle registered the Kitkat 4-bar shape in the UK in 2006 and Cadbury, who sells a KitKat-like bar product, attempted to invalidate the registered trademark.
-Nestle won on the grounds that the Kitkat 4-bar shape had been used by Nestle for so long that consumers associate the shape with the brand
+Nestle registered the Kitkat 4-bar shape in the UK in 2006.
+Cadbury, who sells a KitKat-like bar product, attempted to invalidate the registered trademark.
+Nestle won on the grounds that the Kitkat 4-bar shape had been used by Nestle for so long that consumers associate the shape with the brand.

-Gucci sued Guess over a diamond-patternad G logo found on clothing made by both brands Gucci won their case in 2012 where courts in New York ordered Guess to pay $4.7 million in 2013, Guess won their counterclaim in Italy where the court granted Guess’s requests to have three of Gucci’s registered trademarks nullified, including the diamond-pattern, G logo, and a flora pattern
+Gucci sued Guess over a diamond-patterned G logo found on clothing made by both brands.
+Gucci won the case in 2012 when courts in New York ordered Guess to pay $4.7 million.
+In 2013, Guess won their counterclaim in Italy where the court granted Guess’s requests to have three of Gucci’s registered trademarks nullified, including the diamond-pattern, G logo, and a floral pattern.

-BeautyBank a subsidiary of Estee Lauder, filed and won a trademark infringement lawsuit on the grounds that Ageless Fantasy’s EAU FLIRT-branded perfume advertising was in bad faith Ageless Fantasy’s perfume claimed it was clinically proven to make men flirt with women, which competed against BeautyBank FLIRT line of cosmetics
+BeautyBank, a subsidiary of Estee Lauder, filed and won a trademark infringement lawsuit on the grounds that Ageless Fantasy’s EAU FLIRT-branded perfume advertising was in bad faith.
+Ageless Fantasy’s perfume claimed that it was clinically proven to make men flirt with women, which competed against the BeautyBank FLIRT line of cosmetics.

 The Beatles came up with the trademark for the word “apple” eight years before Steve Jobs introduced his Apple Inc. to the world.
 The Beatles sued Apple Inc. and the battle in court spanned a number of years.